deltachat/mailadm/doc/index.rst

 - creates config files at approprirate system locations for integrating with systemd, dovecot, postfix and nginx.

+- creates a Delta Chat bot to execute mailadm commands.
+During the script execution, it prompts you with a QR code; scan it to join the Admin group.
+In the admin group you can give mailadm commands.

 - creates a `~mailadm/README.txt` file with further instructions how to do 2-3 line changes to your existing nginx and dovecot